supa2/Automaton/The-Atm_command-machine.md

 A state machine that handles commands coming in over a serial line (Stream), parses and interprets them and fires off a handler callback.
-Make sure you set the Arduino monitor to send newlines when testing.
+Make sure you set the Arduino monitor to 9600 baud and to send newlines when testing.

 * [begin()](#atm_command--begin-stream--stream-char-buffer-int-size-)
 * [onCommand()](#atm_command--oncommandvoid-callback-int-idx--const-char--cmds--)